AEX08BEC - Air conditioner SHARP - Free user manual and instructions

 What does Allergen Sensor react to?

-What to Odor Sensor react to?
+What does Odor Sensor react to?

 - Odor Sensor reacts to tobacco smoke, motor exhaust, odor emitted from animals, etc.